LavanyaR-Auto/EpexSpot/Readme.md

 **Delivery Date:** number offset from today — `0` = today, `1` = tomorrow, `-1` = yesterday

 ### 4. Data Extraction
-After filters are applied, all collapsible hour rows are expanded and the following columns are extracted:
+After filters are applied the following columns are extracted from the market results table:

 | Column | Description |
 |--------|-------------|